A urinary catheter is a hollow, partially flexible tube that collects urine from the bladder and leads to a drainage bag.

-The balloon holds the catheter in place for a period of time.
-Catheterization in men is a little more difficult and uncomfortable than in women due to the longer urethra.
+The balloon holds the catheter in place for some time.
+Catheterization in men is more complex and uncomfortable than in women due to the longer urethra.

-Urethral catheterization can be difficult for several reasons, including false passage during attempts placement recent or past catheter prior urethral trauma resulting in urethral strictures, enlarged prostate (eg, hyperplasia benign prostatic cancer, prostate cancer) .
+Urethral catheterization can be difficult for several reasons, including false passage during attempts placement recent or past catheter before urethral trauma resulting in urethral strictures, enlarged prostate (e.g., hyperplasia benign prostatic cancer, prostate cancer).

-However, before the advent of flexible cystoscopy, the urologist is able to blindly place the catheter using a broader understanding of the anatomy of the urethra and greater tactile experience.
+However, before the advent of flexible cystoscopy, the urologist could blindly place the catheter using a broader understanding of the anatomy of the urethra and a more excellent tactile experience.

 The most important in his arsenal are filiform and followers.
 These tools allow blind negotiation of the true path of urethral light and, finally, access to the bladder.

-When this technique is successful, it eliminates the need for cystoscopy or suprapubic tube placement if a flexible cystoscope is not available.
+When this technique is successful, it eliminates the need for cystoscopy or suprapubic tube placement if a flexible cystoscope is unavailable.

 Why are urinary catheters used?

 A urinary catheter is usually used when people have difficulty urinating naturally.
-It can also be used to empty the bladder before or after surgery and to help perform certain tests.
+It can also empty the bladder before or after surgery and help perform specific tests.